Homestar Runner: Music

-Web games
+Browser games

 Beyond cartoons, Homestar Runner offers a variety of online games.
 Early games such as the Homestar Soundboard, "Homestar Talker", and Lite-Brite emulator "Astro-Lite 2600" are basic web toys featuring the characters, and can now be found on the "Old Games" section of the site.
 Over time, more recent games have diversified and become more complex, with many being released as products of "Videlectrix", a game company within the world of Homestar Runner and a side project of The Brothers Chaps, spoofing games of the 1980s.
 Often the games would originate as video games played by the characters in the cartoon, such as Secret Collect, StrongBadZone, and Strong Bad's RhinoFeeder, all parodies of early Atari and arcade games, originating in the Strong Bad Email video games.

 TROGDOR! which previously appeared in the Arcade Game short, features the titular dragon Trogdor the Burninator attempting to burn all the cottages on each stage without being slain by knights.
 A spin-off of TROGDOR!, called Peasant's Quest, is an adventure game featuring Rather Dashing, a young peasant in short pants.
 After he finds his cottage burned to the ground, he vows to kill the destroyer of his cottage, Trogdor.
 The game uses a system that is a near-replica of Sierra Entertainment's Adventure Game Interpreter, used in King's Quest, Space Quest and several other early Sierra titles.
 This system is something like text adventure games yet it has simple visuals.
 Stinkoman 20X6 is a Mega Man-style platform game featuring the characters and world of anime parody 20X6.
 Nine levels were added to the game over the course of 2005, while the tenth and final level was not released until December 2020, days before Flash would no longer be supported by browsers.

-The Thy Dungeonman series are parodies of text adventure games originating from Strong Bad Email #94, video games.
+The Thy Dungeonman series are parodies of text adventure games originating from Strong Bad Email No. 94, video games.
 In each game, your goal is to "get ye flask".
 Though the game purports to be set in the medieval era, the text is actually rendered in mock Early Modern English, in the style of William Shakespeare.
 Thy Dungeonman has two sequels: Thy Dungeonman II, which expands on the features of the original game and can only be found on the Videlectrix site, and Thy Dungeonman III which adds basic graphics and can be found on the Homestar Runner site.
 "Ye Flask" and "You can't get ye flask" have become catch-phrases in the Homestar Runner universe, eventually spawning a T-shirt in the Homestar Runner store.

-In 2007, the website produced Wii versions of some of the games on the site, for the Wii internet browser.
-When played on the computer, they use the mouse only.
+In 2007 the website produced Wii versions of some of the games on the site, for the Wii internet browser.
+When played on a computer, they use the mouse only.

+Two point-and-click adventure game titles by the Brothers Chaps made in Unity have been released to Steam and Itch.io, Halloween Hide & Seek and Dangeresque: The Roomisode Triungulate, an expanded remake of the original Dangeresque: Roomisode 1 web game that adds two new episodes.